There are plenty of different types of beetles in North Carolina, many of which you’ve probably seen before.

 3. Round-necked Long-horned Beetle

-The following characteristics can identify it: Adults are 8-11 mm in length and 5-6 mm in width.
+The following characteristics can identify it: Adults are 8-11 mm long and 5-6 mm wide.
 They have a cylindrical body with an oval head, wide pronotum, long antennae with 11 segments, and long labium.

 4. Rustic Borer